matthias-reis/aithir.de/_content/storylines/elements-earth.md

 look, they've seen more.
 Probably they were also attracted by Scrooge, the one creature that they had captured.

 Finally also the Theologist found words again.
-He showed of a blurry image of satellite footage on the big screen behind him.
+He showed off a blurry image of satellite footage on the big screen behind him.
 "We have seen them, too", he said.
 "But until now there were only speculations.
 This image is from England."